-Once tight on the axle blocks, slacken off the monkey, wipe off any excess chain lube and tuck him safely away for next time.
-By pre-tensioning it to the manufacturer’s setting the tension will be good, and correct first time around, instead of having to make an adjustment on the blocks and re-checking it each time.
-The hardest part of it is working out the required setting right at the beginning, but this is not a hard task at all.
+Once tight on the axle blocks, slacken off the monkey, wipe off any excess chain lube and put it away.
+By pre-tensioning it to the manufacturer’s setting the tension will be good, and correct first time around, instead of having to adjust the blocks and re-checking it each time.